itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 Then, we need to created a route to the userController.
 We can create a `usersRoutes.ts` file inside the `routes` directory.

 We have to register this new route in the `App.ts` file.

+When we use the sign-up endpoint first time, the `users` database collection will be created in Mongodb Atlas automatically.

+> [!TIP]
+> The user should be automatically logged into the account when they sign into the application.
+They would be needed login to the system again.

+We need to create a Express-Session to keep the user logged-in.
+For that we can use the **express-session** package.

+There are two popular ways to keep an user logged in.

+1. JWT Tokens
+2. Sessions

+JWT tokens is the most popular one to use.
+But it's quiet hard to use them.

+> [!CAUTION]
+> JWT tokens are **self-contained**.
+Which means that once an user has it, user can always log in with it.
+There is no way to invalidate an existing JWT token.

+But, invalidating a session after an user signed-in is important.
+For example when they want to change their password, then they should be logged out from the other places too because their password has been compromised.

+But when using JWT tokens this will he a problem.
+A usual way to handle this is to make JWT tokens live for a short amount of time.
+And they have to be refreshed to use again.

+So, if we say we changed the password.
+The user can logged in for the rest of the remaining time of the JWT token.
+Then they have to sign in again.

+If we are using JWT tokens, we need to implement a token refresh mechanism which can be bit complicated.

+> [!TIP]
+> If you have your own server, it's is proffered to use sessions.

+Session works like, the user has some kind of keys stored in a cookie.
+This is easier to implement that JWT tokens.